 Like a lot of music in my blog, I wasn't actively searching out Disease Illusion.
-Their record sort of fell into my hands and begged to be listened to.
-At first glance, I got a metalcore vibe from Backworld's album cover- mainly because of the overstylized logo- and while their music retains a slight metalcore vibe, mostly due to the vocals, its foundation is melodic death metal, influenced by so many that came before.
-As I implied, these Italian metallers are derivative of the subgenre, exactly what you expect when you visualize the stereotypical elements, but they do what they do well - creating an explosion of melodic bliss, a wall that your mind can't possibly take in during the first listen.
-Most songs suggest a similar theme, one that revolves around the same idea, but slightly mixes the formula with an altered melody line.
+Their record sort of fell into my hands and begged to be listened to when an email landed in my inbox.
+At first glance, I got a metalcore vibe from Backworld's album cover--mainly because of the overstylized logo--and while their music retains a slight metalcore vibe, mostly due to the vocals, its foundation is melodic death metal.
+As I implied, these Italian metallers are derivative of the subgenre, but they do what they do well, creating an explosion of melodic bliss and a wall that your mind can't possibly take in during the first listen.
+Most songs suggest a similar theme--one that revolves around the same idea--but slightly mixes the formula with an altered melody line.
 For a debut, though, Backworld is perfectly listenable and fun at that.

-I have few complaints about the record; the vocals might not be my favorite because they're not guttural enough and deviate from the death metal norm that I love, but they're not substandard and meld to the music just fine.
-My largest qualm, however, is how similar most tracks sound.
-As I previously mentioned, it's definitely not a bad thing, but they absorb into one another and create a mass of melody, indistinguishable from what came before until you really know the album.
+I have few complaints about the record; the vocals might not be my favorite because they're not guttural enough and deviate from the death metal norm that I love, but they're not substandard and fit the music just fine.
+My biggest gripe, however, is how similar most tracks sound.
+As I previously mentioned, it's definitely not a bad thing, but they latch onto one another and create a mass of melody, indistinguishable from what came before until you really know the album.
 Backworld necessitates repeated listens and rewards the listener when song analysis allows each to be recognized easily.
 Aside from that, there's not much to hate here unless you're completely sick of what melodic death metal has already done.

 What surprised me most about the album is its production.
-Many debuts are marginally more raw than what follows them, but Disease Illusion opted for a polished, digital sounding production that's quite fitting for a modern melodic death metal band.
-They've got the chops to back the sound too, so everything fits hand-in-hand.
-Now that I think about it, I presume I should have expected such a production based on the cover art.
+Many debuts are marginally more raw than what follows them, but Disease Illusion opted for a polished, digital-sounding production that's quite fitting for a modern melodic death metal band.
+They've got the chops to back the sound, too, so everything fits hand-in-hand.
+Now that I think about it, I should have expected such a production based on the cover art.
 Digital art, digital production...
 That would be today's standard, wouldn't it?